Our Commitment

 Our policies and standards

-Our Global Sourcing Principles set out our minimum global supplier ethical and environmental standards, and were updated in 2022.
+Our Global Sourcing Principles set out our minimum global supplier ethical and environmental standards, and were last updated in 2023.
 These standards are contractual and apply across our entire business.

+These are supported by a number of other policies, procedures and guidance to help suppliers to meet our requirements.
 We also have a number of policies and standards for our different business areas.
-Read more about our policies and standards for Clothing and Home here and for Food here.
+Read more about our policies and standards here.

 Our Programmes